In this blog post we take a look at 'silent evacuations', what they are and how they can be used effectively.

 Other than the designated fire assembly area, where else can people go?
-Consider a range of scenarios – a suspect bomb in the assembly area; attackers are on the side of the building nearest the assembly area; a threat that makes it safer to stay inside the building.
+Consider a wide range of scenarios – a suspect bomb in the assembly area; a threat that makes it safer to stay inside the building.
 Where inside the building can people find a temporary refuge?
 Even in your normal fire evacuation drills you can practice by shutting off exits people normally use, so that they learn about other ways of exiting the building.

 Do people know what to do?

 Do all staff, contractors and visitors know what to do?
 Check your induction procedures.
 Staff should be told what to do on their first day, not a month later.
 All contractors and visitors should receive an induction on arrival.
 The induction doesn’t need to take long, but needs to cover essential information about how they will be alerted and routes to take.
 If you use flashing lights or strobes, or code words, does everyone know how to interpret them?
 The National Police Chiefs’ Council has a video you might want to use as part of your safety training.

 It is unlikely the process will work perfectly the first time.
 Initially, test the plan with a smaller number of people.
 Desk top reviews, where the key players sit around a model of the workplace or a map and work out where people will be, how they will move and so on will find plenty of snags to improve on.
 For public venues, get the staff to practice out-of-hours initially so as not to disturb business.
 Some staff could play the roles of the public.
 Teachers could practice as part of an in-service training day, when the children are absent.